sarihaiman/Basic-Python-project/README.md

-Basic Python Graduation Project:
-Can be submitted in pairs.
-You must create a project that contains the following requirements:
-• At least 4 functions
-• Department and successor department
-• Complex dictionary
-• Opening files
-• Exceptions
-You must also include in the project 2 of the following 3 topics:
-• Lambda
-• Comprehension
-•	generators
-You must take care of:
-• Documentation in all functions
-• The program must run for each input
-• The program will run as long as they have not asked to exit the program
-• Using variables with logical names
-• Order
-Using an external library will give a bonus of 5 points Basic Python Graduation Project:
+# Basic Python Graduation Project

-Can be submitted in pairs.
-You must create a project that contains the following requirements:
+This Python project fulfills the requirements for the Basic Python Graduation Project.
+It includes functionalities such as managing departments and successor departments, working with complex dictionaries, handling file operations, managing exceptions, Lambda, Comprehension and Generators.

+## Requirements

-• At least 4 functions
+- Implement at least 4 functions
-• Department and successor department
+- Utilize department and successor department concepts
-• Complex dictionary
-• Opening files
-• Exceptions
-You must also include in the project 2 of the following 3 topics:
+- Work with a complex dictionary
+- Implement file I/O operations
+- Handle exceptions appropriately
-• Lambda
+- Lambda
-• Comprehension
+- Comprehension
-•	generators
-You must take care of:
+- Generators

+## Guidelines

-• Documentation in all functions
+- Thoroughly document all functions in the project
-• The program must run for each input
+- Ensure the program runs for each input
-• The program will run as long as they have not asked to exit the program
+- Keep the program running until the user chooses to exit
-• Using variables with logical names
+- Use logical variable names
-• Order
-Using an external library will give a bonus of 5 points
+- Maintain a well-structured and ordered codebase